civican/legisinfo/44-1/bills/S-15/bill_text.md

         to possess an elephant or great ape that is kept in captivity in the best interests of the elephant's or great ape's welfare;

-        to possess, breed, impregnate or permit natural breeding of an elephant or great ape that is kept in captivity in connection with a scientific research program; or
+        to possess, breed, impregnate or permit natural breeding of an elephant or great ape that is kept in captivity in connection with a scientific research program for conservation purposes; or

         to possess, breed, impregnate or permit natural breeding of an elephant or great ape that is kept in captivity in connection with a conservation program.

   **(2)** Subsection 10(3) of the French version of the Act is replaced by the following:

-    **(3)** Après avoir donné à l'intéressé la possibilité de faire valoir ses observations, le ministre peut annuler ou suspendre **le permis** en cas de contravention à **toute condition** dont **il** est **assorti**.
+    **(3)** Après avoir donné à l'intéressé la possibilité de faire valoir ses observations, le ministre peut annuler ou suspendre le permis en cas de contravention à toute condition dont il est assorti.

   **(3)** Subsection 10(4) of the Act is replaced by the following:

-    **(4)** The Minister may delegate to any minister of the Crown in right of Canada or of a province or to any person who is employed by the Government of Canada, the government of a province or any other government in Canada any power conferred on the Minister under **subsection (1) or — insofar as the power relates** to permits **issued under that subsection — subsection (2) or (3)**.
+    **(4)** The Minister may delegate to any minister of the Crown in right of Canada or of a province or to any person who is employed by the Government of Canada, the government of a province or any other government in Canada any power conferred on the Minister under subsection (1) or — insofar as the power relates to permits issued under that subsection — subsection (2) or (3).
 The minister or other person to whom the power is delegated may then exercise the power subject to any terms and conditions that the Minister specifies.

-    **(5)** The Minister may delegate to any minister of the Crown in right of Canada or to any person who is employed by the Government of Canada any power conferred on the Minister under **subsection (1.1) or (1.2)** or — insofar as the power relates to permits **issued under either of those subsections — subsection (2) or (3)**.
+    **(5)** The Minister may delegate to any minister of the Crown in right of Canada or to any person who is employed by the Government of Canada any power conferred on the Minister under subsection (1.1) or (1.2) or — insofar as the power relates to permits issued under either of those subsections — subsection (2) or (3).
 The minister or other person to whom the power is delegated may then exercise the power subject to any terms and conditions that the Minister specifies.

 ### Section 6